Updated: Jan 11

 Pre-heat the oven to 180 degrees Celsius and line 2 baking trays with baking paper, or your equivalent.

-In a large bowl, add the ghee, vanilla essence and sugar.
+In a large bowl, add the ghee or oil, vanilla essence and sugar.

 Using a hand-held or free standing mixer, beat the mixture until creamy and light in colour.